getsentry/sentry-docs/docs/pricing.rst

 Pricing
 =======

-.. note:: This document reflects the latest version of Sentry's pricing model, although we
+.. note:: This document aims to clarify concepts and frequently asked questions around pricing.
-          try to re-use the same general terms throughout our product.
+          For the breakdown of plans and prices, go to our `pricing page <https://sentry.io/pricing>`_.

 Concepts
 --------